GFDRR/CCDR-tools/Top-down/procedures/Analytical_procedure_classes.md

 - Script runs on one country at time to keep the calculation time manageable.
 - The analysis is carried at the resolution of the exposure layer.
 For now, it is set around 100m.
 - User input is required to define country, exposure layer, and settings.
-- Settings affect how the processing runs (criteria, thesholds, number of classes).
+- Settings affect how the processing runs (number of classes and intervals).
-- The core of the analysis is zonal statistics: how much population falls in each class of hazard.
+- The core of the analysis is raster calculation: how much population falls in each class of hazard.
-- The information is aggregated at desired ADM level and combined with Vulnerability scores according to an algo (tbd) to produce impact score for each RP.
+- The information is aggregated at desired ADM level using zonal statistics
-- The expected annual impact (EAI) is computed by multiplying the impact score with the frequency (1/(RPi-RPj) of the events and sum the multiplied impact.
-The exceedance frequency curve (EFC) is built and plotted by interpolation of these 3 points.
+- The expected annual impact (EAE) is computed by summing up the total impact over a certain class threshold.
+For example, when considering agricultural flood impacts, it may account only for water depth > 0.5 m.
+Exposure score is multiplied by the exceedence frequency (1/(RPi-RPj) of the events.
+The exceedance frequency curve (EFC) is built and plotted.
 - The table results are exported in excel format, the map rsults are exported in gpkg format.

 ## SCRIPT STRUCTURE